FarmData2/FarmData2/components/README.md

   - This prop is set by the entry point to indicates that bootstrap styling should be shown for inputs.
   - The component indicates the validity of inputs using its `isValid` computed property.

-    - This can be a little confusing...
+    - If `isValid` returns false if the component should block submission of the form that contains it.
-    - This function should indicate whether the value in the component is valid to be submitted the farmOS database.
+      - If the component is not required then blank/empty/no value/etc is considered a valid value.
-      - Returns true if the input value is valid and false if not.
+      - If the component is required then blank/empty/no value/etc is not considered a valid value.
     - The submit function in the page will use this value to determine if the submit button should be enabled or disabled and whether or not to add non-required fields to the submission.

   - The component indicates the type of styling to be used using its `invalidStyling` computed property.